zerihunMoges/rakt-web/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## 🚀 What I Would Like Improve

+    Here are some ideas for improvements in our project:

+    - make the food trucks more interactive for seamless user experince
+    - add option to pick location by clicking on the map

 ## Learn More

 To learn more about Next.js, take a look at the following resources: